serokell/blog-posts/typescript-for-haskellers/article.md

 ## Appendix

-After all this description of TypeScript possibilities we want to present a summary af all syntax and TypeScript features which were discussed here.
+After all these descriptions of the possibilities of TypeScript, we want to present a summary of all the syntax and TypeScript features that were discussed here.
-It will also contain comparison between Haskell and TypeScript syntax.
+It also contains comparisons between Haskell and TypeScript syntax.

 ### Syntax cheat sheet